 A close up of the Porch of the Caryatids also known as the Porch of the Maidens on the southern side of the Erechtheum temple on the Acropolis in Athens.
 Originally, columns supported this massive structure, which was begun in B. Construction began in B. Sixteen of the original Corinthian columns survive 15 standing, one fallen.

 The Acropolis can be seen in the distance.
-Hadrian's Arch in downtown Athens was built in A.
+Hadrian's Arch in downtown Athens was built in A.watch

 The CIA World Factbook 2015